What IDEA Says

 Transition Plan in IFSP and Timeline

-- New timeline: Section 303.209(d)(2) provides that the transition plan must be established not fewer than 90 days, and at the discretion of all parties, not more than 9 months before the toddler's third birthday.
+- Timeline: Section 303.209(d)(2) provides that the transition plan must be established not fewer than 90 days, and at the discretion of all parties, not more than 9 months before the toddler's third birthday.

-- New content requirements: Under §303.209(d)(1)(ii) and (3)(i) and (ii), the transition plan in the IFSP must include, consistent with §303.344(h), any appropriate steps for the toddler to exit the Part C program and any transition services needed by that toddler and his or her family.
+- Content requirements: Under §303.209(d)(1)(ii) and (3)(i) and (ii), the transition plan in the IFSP must include, consistent with §303.344(h), any appropriate steps for the toddler to exit the Part C program and any transition services needed by that toddler and their family.
 Under §303.344(h)(2)(iii), the transition steps must include confirmation that the Child Find information has been transmitted to the LEA and SEA (consistent with any opt-out policy adopted by the state lead agency) and confirmation of transmission of additional information such as the most recent evaluation, assessments, and IFSP (with parental consent, where applicable under §303.414).

-- While these are not new requirements, the following statutory requirements from IDEA Section 637(a)(9) are now explicitly in the regulations.
+- The following statutory requirements from IDEA Section 637(a)(9) are in the regulations.

 - §303.209(d)(1)(i) clarifies that the transition plan must provide for a review of the program options for the toddler for the period from the toddler's third birthday through the remainder of the school year.